mtzfactory/nango/Readme.md

 </div>

-<h1 align="center">Open-source infrastructure for native integrations</h1>
+<h1 align="center">A single API for all CRM integrations</h1>

 <div align="center">
-Native, customer-facing integrations for your B2B SaaS made simple, reliable and extensible.
+Nango is an open source API that unlocks many CRM integrations at once.
+Close more deals, minimize engineering work.
 </div>

 <p align="center">